University of Connecticut: Undergraduate

 Students at UConn can pursue over 100 majors, eight undergraduate degrees, 17 graduate degrees and five professional degree programs across 10 schools and colleges.
 Students choose from 87 different minors at UConn, including areas of study not offered as formalized majors.

 UConn participates in the New England Board of Higher Education's Regional Student Program (NERSP), allowing students from the five other New England states to enroll at the university at a reduced out-of-state tuition rate if their intended major is not offered by one of their in-state universities.
 The university also participates in a special guaranteed admissions program with the Connecticut Community Colleges (CCC) that is designed for academically qualified students who are attending a Connecticut community college and who are planning to transfer to the University of Connecticut in Liberal Arts & Sciences, Agriculture, Health & Natural Resources, Business, or Engineering.
 Each year, more than 1,000 transfer students are admitted to the university.

 Undergraduate admission, retention, and graduation

-As of 2017, of the entering freshman at the main campus, 54% ranked in the top tenth of their high school class and 89% in the top quarter.
+As of 2017, of the entering freshmen at the main campus, 54% ranked in the top tenth of their high school class and 89% in the top quarter.
 UConn's retention rate is among the best for public universities in the nation, with 93% of students returning for their sophomore year.
 UConn ranks third out of 58 public research universities on basis of graduation time, with the average time to graduate being 4.2 years among those who graduate within 6 years.

+For the 2024–2025 academic year, the middle 50% of enrolled students scored between 1210 and 1420 on the SAT (with a 50th percentile of 1330), between 610 and 710 on the SAT Evidence-Based Reading and Writing section (50th percentile: 670), and between 600 and 730 on the SAT Math section (50th percentile: 670).